-I designed these pet steps with pine boards rather than plywood.
+I designed these DIY pet stairs with pine boards rather than plywood.
 I think smaller boards like 1×4s and 1×6s are much easier to work with than large sheets of plywood.

 Related: Beginner’s Guide to Wood SizesBack to Table of Contents